 The physical effects of a drug or alcohol addiction can be easy for other people to notice.
 Addiction may cause a change in a person’s appearance, such as a drastic weight loss or tooth loss, that becomes a source of concern for friends and family.

 The effects of addiction on mental health, however, are more challenging to identify.
 At Alina Lodge, our team has the experience and compassion to help people who are battling addiction and mental health issues.
-If you feel as though a therapy program could be part of your plan to end a dependence on drugs or alcohol, we can pair you with a therapist who specializes in treating both addiction and mental health disorders.
+If you feel as though a therapy program in Blairstown, New Jersey could be part of your plan to end a dependence on drugs or alcohol, we can pair you with a therapist who specializes in treating both addiction and mental health disorders.

 What Is Psychotherapy?